AndyRama/FullStack_Portfolio/README.md

 <kbd>![Presentation](./home-portfolio.png)</kbd>

 > PROBLEMATIC
-Andy wishes to present his different projects through this site, to present his activity and his different services in one site.
-He would also like to create a blog which would provide him with articles concerning his current area of ​​expertise, ...
-He would also like to create a service page and a calendar to close contracts...
+Coherently present the different projects through this site, present its activity and its different services. create a blog that would feed it with articles concerning its current area of ​​expertise, ... but also create a service page and add a calendar button for an appointment....

 > NEED
 Creation of the site with a complete stack in JavaScript with Nextjs, React and Tailwind css.